 A Little or A Lot: How Much Caffeine Is in Kombucha?

-Kombucha Has Caffeine?
+Wait, Kombucha Has Caffeine?

-Brew Dr. Uplift Caffeinated Kombucha
+Brew Dr. Uplift

+You already know what green tea is, but what about yerba mate and guayusa?
 Originally grown in Paraguay, South America, yerba mate leaves (llex paraguariensis) have been enjoyed as a tea since the 17th century.
-The leaves contain caffeine, about 1.5 percent, plus a healthy dose of vitamins and minerals.
+The leaves contain caffeine (about 1.5 percent) plus a healthy dose of vitamins and minerals.
 Yerba mate is slightly bitter, so we love to blend it with other ingredients to mellow it out a bit without losing its trademark taste.